 One of my favorite neighborhoods in Barcelona is actually in the older part of the city.
 It reminds me of other Spanish cities like Sevilla or Madrid.
-Once lost in the streets of the Latin Quarter, it’s easy to forget you are in such a big city.
-I recommend grabbing a gelato and strolling the streets to take in all the old gothic architecture.
+Once lost in the streets of the Gothic Quarter, it’s easy to forget you are in such a big city.
+I recommend grabbing a gelato and strolling the streets to take in all the old architecture.

 La Sagrada Familia

 Possibly one of this city’s most famous landmarks, you can’t visit Barca without stepping foot inside architect Gaudí’s (still on-going) project.
 It is unlike any other basilica you will visit in Europe thanks to it’s colorful stained glass and unique exterior.
 I recommend purchasing your tickets to visit the inside of the Sagrada Familia about a month in advance, to guarantee entrance.
 Typically the line wraps around the building so it’s better to plan ahead.
 For more info on tickets, click here.
 The basic ticket starts at 17 euros but there are a few other options including a guided visit.